« BackFuzzing 101github.comSubmitted by udev4096 9 months ago

 great read if you wanna waste 11 minutes

-• SloopJon an hour ago
+• SloopJon 9 months ago

 Google turns up a CNET article from 2007 (probably because eEye was "pumping press releases left and right"):[1]